 - Availability: SQL Server 2012 support for Windows Server Core is expected to eliminate the need for 50-60% of the OS-level patches.
 With Windows Server 2012, the server admin can configure the SQL Server to run with full support for graphical interfaces and then switch to run in Server Core mode.
 Cluster Aware Updating automates SQL Server cluster node maintenance, making the process easier, faster, more consistent and more reliable with significantly less downtime.
 With dynamic quorum management, the cluster can dynamically reconfigure itself to keep running down to the last surviving node to allow a SQL Server AlwaysOn cluster to adjust the number of quorum votes dynamically that are required to keep running, while simplifying set up by as much as 80%.

 Organizations are also seeking a cloud-optimized IT infrastructure that can span from a private cloud behind your firewall to a public cloud behind a service provider’s firewall.
 One key element to achieving this is having a common virtualization platform across private and public clouds.
 This increases efficiency and performance across infrastructures, which is essential for database applications.
 Windows Server 2012 offers the best virtualization platform for SQL Server 2012.
 By working together, SQL Server 2012, Windows Server 2012, and System Center 2012 offer a seamlessly integrated, on-premise and cloud-ready information platform to meet the demands of today’s enterprise.
-We have just published a white paper on the detailed benefits on this integration.
 Key benefits include: